-EPT 173 DC/AC Machines
+EPT 173 (ELEC 173) DC/AC Machines

 Provides the student with the tools to successfully select, install and maintain DC and AC rotating machines.
 Machines to be examined include DC shunt, series and compound motors and generators as well as single and three-phase motors and generators.
-(1 lec.
-2 lab) Prerequisite: EPT 123
+(1 lec, 2 lab) Prerequisite: EPT 123 (ELEC 123)

-EPT 176 Programmable Controllers
+EPT 176 (ELEC 176) Programmable Controllers

 Explores the design, installation, and use of programmable automation controllers in industry.
 Students program the Allen Bradley SLC 500 and are introduced to other automation controllers.
 Students will learn how to turn a written description of an automated process into a working program.
 Specific skills associated with product selection, entering and editing ladder logic, documentation, communications, connectivity, and safety interlocks will be developed.
-(1 lec, 2 lab) Prerequisite: EPT 116 and co-requisite EPT 245
+(1 lec, 2 lab) Prerequisite: EPT 116 (ELEC 116); Corequisite EPT 245 (ELEC 245)

-EPT 228 Industrial Electronics
+EPT 228 (ELEC 228) Industrial Electronics

 With an emphasis on applications and troubleshooting, this course takes a strong system approach that identifies the circuits and components within a system and helps students see how the circuit relates to the overall system function.
 This course will provide a solid foundation in semiconductor theory along with circuits containing diodes, zener diodes, BJTs, JFETS, and MOSFETs.
-(1 lec & 2 lab) Prerequisite: EPT 125
+(1 lec, 2 lab) Prerequisite: EPT 125 (ELEC 125)

-EPT 241 Linear Circuits
+EPT 241 (ELEC 241) Linear Circuits

 Introduces the theory and application of operational amplifiers, including circuit connections, operational amplifier circuits, and special purpose circuits.
-(1 lec.
-2 lab) Prerequisite: EPT 228
+(1 lec, 2 lab) Prerequisite: EPT 228 (ELEC 228)

-EPT 245 Digital Electronics
+EPT 245 (ELEC 245) Digital Electronics

 Explores digital logic circuits and devices.
 Following a review of necessary numbering systems (binary, octal, hexadecimal) the student will study and connect all basic gates, adders, counters, one-shots and multiplexers.
 This will culminate in a study of serial and parallel digital communications.
-(1 lec.
-2 lab) Must be ready for MAT 116.
-Refer to the Placement Chair on page 45.
+(1 lec, 2 lab) Must be ready for MAT 116 (MATH 140).
+Refer to the Placement Chart on page 45.

-EPT 251 Control Systems
+EPT 251 (ELEC 251) Control Systems

 With an emphasis on applications and troubleshooting, this course introduces electromechanical and solid-state control devices used in industrial control systems.
 Students will gain skills in the selection, design, and installation of circuits using relays, time delay relays, contactors, motor starters (NEMA and IEC), overload relays, pushbutton operators, selector switches, proximity switches, photoelectric sensors, and variable frequency drives.
-(1 lec.
-2 lab) Prerequisite: EPT 173
+(1 lec, 2 lab) Prerequisite: EPT 173 (ELEC 173)

-EPT 296 Automation Projects I
+EPT 296 (ELEC 296) Automation Projects I

 Topics may include integrating sensors and output devices with programmable automation controllers, instrumentation, process control, servo systems, building automation systems, and industrial robotics.
 Students may work with industrial products made by GE, Automation Direct, Allerton, AB, Emerson, and many others.
 Students will be required to complete a design project.
-(1 lec.
-2 lab) Prerequisite: EPT 176
+(1 lec, 2 lab) Prerequisite: EPT 176 (ELEC 176)

-EPT 298 Automation Projects II
+EPT 298 (ELEC 298) Automation Projects II

 Provides students with experience in high level function block/ladder logic PLC programming as well as HMI screen development.
 Students will design simulated automation systems using the latest release of the Rockwell Software Control Logix and Factory Talk View operator interface development software.
 In addition, this course will provide an opportunity for students to build an instructor selected automation related capstone project.
-(1 lec.
-2 lab) Prerequisite: EPT 296
+(1 lec, 2 lab) Prerequisite: EPT 296 (ELEC 296)